 In addition, twice a month I publish a writers’ column in the newsletter of The Village Writing School, which discusses various elements of fiction writing.

 2) Religion: Spiritual Journey

-I am a recovering Fundamentalist, just as my grandfather was a recovering alcoholic.
-I seek, day by day, the Source of love and peace and strength.
+I seek the Source of love and peace and strength.
 I am often surprised at the places it may be found.
 When I wander into those places, I’ll share them here.